codewars/docs/content/languages/javascript/authoring.md

 This is a convention used in many JavaScript kata, but it's not a requirement, and authors can choose to import the package in any way they find suitable for them.
 Also, the `should` or `expect` style can also be used from `chai`.
 :::

-JavaScript kata should use [Chai](https://www.chaijs.com/) to implement and execute tests.
 The most commonly used assertions include:

 - [`assert.strictEqual(actual, expected[, message])`](https://www.chaijs.com/api/assert/#method_strictequal) - Asserts that `actual === expected`.
 - [`assert.deepEqual(actual, expected[, message])`](https://www.chaijs.com/api/assert/#method_deepequal) - Asserts that two arrays or objects have the same values. `strictEqual` does not work since arrays and objects are reference types in JS.